Floobits/floobits-vim/README.md

 # [Floobits](https://floobits.com/) Vim Plugin

 Real-time collaborative editing.
 Think Etherpad, but with native editors.
 This is the plugin for Vim.
-We're also working on [Emacs](https://github.com/Floobits/floobits-emacs) and have a working plugin for [Sublime Text](https://github.com/Floobits/floobits-sublime) as well as a web-based editor.
+We also have plugins for [Emacs](https://github.com/Floobits/floobits-emacs) and [Sublime Text](https://github.com/Floobits/floobits-sublime), as well as a web-based editor.

 ## Development status: fairly stable.